The Implications of Auto-Enrolment for Business Owners

 While we appreciate the government’s efforts to increase pension funding through auto-enrolment, it is important to recognise that it may not be a perfect solution.
 Taking proactive steps to establish your own pension scheme offers benefits such as administration control, investment choice, cost management, compliance, and attracting and retaining talented individuals.
 We understand that auto-enrolment can be overwhelming, and our team of expert pension advisors is here to help you navigate this change and understand its impact on your business.

 Don’t hesitate to reach out to us for more information.
+Book today a no-obligation retirement planning consultation with Fairstone.

 Let’s Talk